adyitz/Analyst_BA_Case_Study/Case_Study.md

 You have been provided a raw data file containing historical revenue data ("Revenue Data.csv") and a file containing historical marketing spend and TAM data ("Marketing Spend and TAM by Product.csv") for your analysis.
 Additionally, a Data Dictionary file has been provided to facilitate the use of the data in the provided files.
 With the provided files, please perform the exercise below.

+## Submission Requirements:

+Please submit your analysis and findings in Google Sheets file containing the calculated results, charts, and notes/descriptions.
+Your report should also include a concise executive summary (no more than 1 page) describing your methodology, analysis, actionable insights, and recommendations.
+Please make sure answers are marked clearly (e.g. If you proivde two answers in one tab of a Google Sheet workbook, please clearly label which answer is for 2a vs 2b.)

 1. Summarize Historical Performance: (For this section, all analyses should be performed at a company-level.)

    - a) Plot the overall sales trend for the entire data period for the entire company.